ContainerSSH/containerssh.github.io/docs/reference/upcoming/health.md

 {{ reference_upcoming() }}

 The health check endpoint is an HTTP server that returns `ok` and a 200 status code only if all ContainerSSH services are running.
 This can be used to integrate ContainerSSH with a load balancer.
+In any other case it'll return "not ok" and a 503 status code.

 The health check endpoint has the following options: